-Then we turned to keep walking, but Moriah knew just how sneaky and disrespectful these guys are and suddenly, she whipped around and said, "PLEASE.
+Then we turned to keep walking, but Moriah knew just how sneaky and disrespectful these guys are and to my surprise, she suddenly whipped around to face them and said, "PLEASE.
 I said no pictures on Shabbat!
 I insist that you respect our wishes!"

-I was shocked to see the camera up in front of the photographer's face and the really scuzzy journalist spread his arms out again in obviously fake innocence.
+I was shocked to see the camera up in front of the photographer's face.
+The really scuzzy journalist spread his arms out again in obviously fake innocence.

 "What's wroooong, giiiiirls?" he said.

-Moriah gave them a stern glare and the camera went down and the journalist's arms slowly dropped to his sides.
+Moriah gave them a hard glare and the camera went down while the journalist's arms slowly dropped to his sides.

-We passed another soldier just then, who looked at us with twinkling eyes and murmured, "Kol hakavod, girls!"
+We passed another soldier just then, who looked at us with twinkling eyes as he murmured, "Kol hakavod, girls!"

 I glanced back at the scuzzbags.
 They were staring after us, the photographer looking bored and the journalist looking like he wasn't sure what just happened.

-I felt just so YUCK after that brief interaction, and I felt it in a way I hadn't felt before or since.
+I felt so YUCK after that brief interaction, and I felt the YUCK in a way I haven't felt before or since.

 And that was the end of our journalistic encounter.

-I know I don't usual write with such negative descriptions of people, but I really can't emphasize enough the unusual and disconcerting feeling that we were facing 2 giant cockroaches.
+I know I don't usually write with such negative descriptions of people, but I really can't emphasize enough the unusual & disconcerting feeling that we were facing 2 giant cockroaches.